yyu2002/blight-compliance/README.md

 # blight-compliance

-In this project, I use a MLP (Multilayer Perceptron) to predict whether or not a blight ticket will be paid on time.
+In this project, I create a MLP (Multilayer Perceptron) model that predicts whether or not a blight ticket will be paid on time.
+After using the AUC evaluation metric on the performance, the AUC value is around .75 with the current parameters on the classifier.
+The predictions are given as a Pandas Series of probabilities that corresponding blight tickets will be paid on time.

 # Data used
 **File descriptions**